-- Expeditions which have journeying as their principal component. - 2.
-Explorations which involve less journeying and greater proportion of the time being spent on approved investigations or other specified activities, but which are to be undertaken in the context of an expedition. - Other Adventurous Projects which does not quite conform to the specific requirements of Expeditions and Explorations, although its aims and principles will remain the same.
+- 1. Expeditions which have journeying as their principal component. - 2.
+Explorations which involve less journeying and greater proportion of the time being spent on approved investigations or other specified activities, but which are to be undertaken in the context and form of an expedition (e.g. training and assessment method). - 3.
+Other Adventurous Projects which does not quite conform to the specific requirements of Expeditions and Explorations, although its aims and principles will remain the same.
 It will demand higher physical and technical requirement.